 The National Energy Policy Act has mandated Low-flow fixtures.
 Low-flow fixtures can provide the homeowner with significant savings on their water bill and be offer a sustainable and eco-friendly measure in your remodeling or construction project.
-Low flow fixtures such as toilets, faucet aerators, and shower heads, can provide the same utility when compared to non-low-flow fixtures.
+Low flow fixtures such as toilets, faucet aerators, and showerheads, can provide the same utility when compared to non-low-flow fixtures.

 Low-flow showerheads are the ones with a flow rate of less than 2.5 GPM at a water pressure of 80 pounds per square inch (psi).
 However, recent low flow showerheads can even provide a flow rate of less than 2.0 GPM.
 The two basic types of low flow showerheads are:

 - Laminar-flow: Laminar-flow showerhead will form streams of water and will provide with a more accurate temperature control.

 - Aerating: This type of low flow showerhead will mix water with air forming a misty type of water spray.
 It will create a great amount of steam and moisture, and in humid climates are not recommended.

 Low-flow showerheads should replace older ones that were designed with a flow rate of 5.5 GPM.

 Later techniques and toilets performance upgraded and relief these problems.
 A majority are designed with a half flush option for liquid waste and a full flush for solid waste disposal.
 Many low flow toilets are also designed to reduce clog problems because their drainage passage is wider.

 - Gravity-Fed Low Flow Toilets: This kind of low flow toilet uses the traditional weight of water to push it down the bowl.
-They are cheaper and less noisy that pressure-assisted low flow toilets.
+They are cheaper and less noisy than pressure-assisted low flow toilets.

 - Pressure-assisted low-flow toilets are usually noisier but can reduce water consumption by 45% when compared to gravity-fed toilets.
 This system uses air pressure built up inside the tank to push the water down.